kowalczukklaudia/corpcomment/README.md

 ## Setup

-Make sure to run 'npm install' to install all the necessary dependencies.
+Run 'npm install' to install all the necessary dependencies.

+# Run app

+Run 'npm run dev" to start the application